graygnuorg/pound/README.md

 ### Virtual Hosts

-To implement virtual hosts, one needs to instruct __pound__ to route requests to different services depending on the value of their `Host:` headers.
-In previous versions of __pound__ it was achieved using the `HeadRequire` directive.
-Since version 4.1 __pound__ provides the `Host` directive for this purpose.
+To implement virtual hosts, one needs to instruct __pound__ to route requests to different services depending on the values of their `Host:` headers.
+To do so, use the `Host` statement in the `Service` section.

+The argument to `Host` specifies the host name.
+When an incoming request arrives, it is compared with this value.
+The `Service` section will be used only if the value of the `Host:` header from the request matched the argument to the `Host` statement.
+By default, exact case-insensitive comparison is used.

 Let's assume that you have internal server 192.168.0.10 that is supposed to serve the needs of virtual host *www.server0.com* and 192.168.0.11 that serves *www.server1.com*.
-You want __pound__ to listen on address 192.0.2.1 and separate the requests to each host.
+You want __pound__ to listen on address 192.0.2.1.
 The configuration file would look like this:

 ```
 ListenHTTP